Prepaid debit cards can be a great alternative for those who can't open a banking account, but watch out for those fees and restrictions!

 Unfortunately, our current financial system doesn’t leave many great options for people who are already in not-so-great financial situations.
 Prepaid credit cards, much like bad credit loans and other products for people with not-so-great financial situations, are going to come with some downsides.

 And because the creators of financial products know that those with bad credit are going to be more desperate, many will try to take advantage through predatory products.
-Short-term no credit check loans like title loans, cash advances, and payday loans are just the tip of the iceberg.

 That’s why it’s important that you always stay wary and balance all of the available options you can access to get the best results possible.
 Whether that’s a prepaid card or not will depend on your own situation.